Home > Blog

 Doppelganger by Naomi Klein (listened 2024-11-03)

-I thought the book would start and end on this odd premise of the author being confused with another Naomi (Wolf), and it does do that, but it touches on so many other topics in between.
+I thought the book would start and end on this odd premise of the author being confused for another Naomi (Wolf), and it does do that, but it touches on so many other topics in between.
 The author threads them all together with the concept of a despised or wilfully ignored other being a reflection of the self (for example, with colonialism defining sections of the human race as uncivilised and undeserving Others).
 It’s a gut punch in the way it shows how we all look away from many inconvenient truths as we try to stay in our little bubble of normalcy.
 The author tries to be optimistic in the end by inviting people to carry out collective action (which she argues is the only way to solve any of the issues she touches upon), but this is another gut punch for me sitting on a rare day alone in my house trying to derust in Tetris: The Grand Master while listening to the audiobook after doing a bit of work, rather than going outside and possibly interacting with other human beings at Seika de Pon in Kyoto or the Digital Games Expo in Tokyo or an art gallery or literally anywhere else.
 It is quite hard for me to socialise in person—perhaps what I cannot do face-to-face I may be able to do online, but perhaps I am just trying to look away and shirk my own responsibility.

 Naomi Klein著『Doppelganger』の朗読を聴き終わった。かなり重い内容だったが、良かった。一部、Norman Finkelstein著『The Holocaust Industry』と重なる話もあったが、この本に引用がなかったっぽい。ちょっと残念だったかも。2023年9月に出版されているが、2023年10月から一年間以上経った今になって読むと、やはり胸が痛む。